mikependon/RepoDB/README.md

 ### Notes

  - We will always be FREE!
- - We will keep RepoDb as simple as possible
+ - We will keep it simple as possible (KISS principle)
  - We will make it fast as possible
  - We will never make complex implementations (specially for Queries and Methods)
  - We will avoid developing complex JOINs (until it is needed and requested by the community)